You are here

 See the Annual Charge Exemption scheme: Questions and answers page.

 - Between 1 July and 22 July (each year) - sponsors must self-declare that an ACE entry had $0 turnover in the previous financial year in order to retain the exemption on the entry.

 - 15 September (annually) - due date for payment of annual charges

 Frequently asked questions about the ACE scheme

 Use this tool to work out when annual charges are due after a declaration of turnover

-In order to ensure transparency of the availability of therapeutic goods in Australia, all entries in the Australian Register of Therapeutic Goods (ARTG) that are yet to commence turnover and were exempt from annual charges under the ACE scheme in previous financial years, are published annually on the TGA website under subsection 61 (5C) of the Act.
+In order to ensure transparency of the availability of therapeutic goods in Australia, all entries in the Australian Register of Therapeutic Goods that had not commenced turnover and were exempt from annual charges under the ACE scheme in the previous financial year(s), are published annually on the TGA website under subsection 61 (5C) of the Therapeutic Goods Act 1989.

-Sponsors are reminded that the entries which were declared as $0 turnover may be subject to further review and verification by the TGA and, if the Secretary or his delegate becomes aware that there was turnover for an entry for the financial year, the ACE on the entry will be cancelled under regulation 43AAG and 43AAGF of the Regulations and the relevant annual charge(s) will become payable.
+Sponsors are reminded that the entries which were declared as $0 turnover may be subject to further review and verification by the TGA and, if the Secretary or their delegate becomes aware that there was turnover for an entry for the financial year, the exemption on the entry will be cancelled under regulation 43AAG or 43AAGF of the Therapeutic Goods Regulations 1990 and the relevant annual charge(s) will become payable.